tkhwang/tkhwang-blog-astro/src/contents/2022-10-14-geeksforgeeks-01-knapsack.md

 #### Base case

-If there is no item or knapsack weight limit is less than 0, we couldn't choose and return 0.
+If there is no item or knapsack weight limit is less than 0, the final maximum should be 0.

 ```javascript
     const dp = (n, w) => {